ThinkPad: SL series (2008–2010)

-W Series (2008–2015)
+W series (2008–2015)

-The W-series laptops were introduced by Lenovo as workstation-class laptops with their own letter designation, a descendant of prior ThinkPad T series models suffixed with 'p' (e.g. T61p), and are geared towards CAD users, photographers, power users, and others, who need a high-performance system for demanding tasks.
-The W-series laptops were launched in 2008, at the same time as the Intel Centrino 2, marking an overhaul of Lenovo's product lineup.
-The first two W-series laptops introduced were the W500 and the W700.
+The W series laptops were introduced by Lenovo as workstation-class laptops with their own letter designation, a descendant of prior ThinkPad T series models suffixed with 'p' (e.g. T61p), and are geared towards CAD users, photographers, power users, and others, who need a high-performance system for demanding tasks.
+The W series laptops were launched in 2008, at the same time as the Intel Centrino 2, marking an overhaul of Lenovo's product lineup.
+The first two W series laptops introduced were the W500 and the W700.

 Previously available were the W7xx series (17" widescreen model), the W500 (15.4" 16:10 ratio model), the W510 (15.6" 16:9 ratio model), and W520 (15.6" 16:9 ratio model).
-The W700DS and the W701DS both had two displays: a 17" main LCD and a 10" slide-out secondary LCD.
+The W700ds and the W701ds both had two displays: a 17" main LCD and a 10" slide-out secondary LCD.
 The W7xx series were also available with a Wacom digitizer built into the palm rest.
-These high-performance workstation models offered more high-end components, such as quad core CPUs and higher-end workstation graphics compared to the T-series, and were the most powerful ThinkPad laptops available.
-Until the W540, they retained the ThinkLight, UltraBay, roll cage, and lid latch found on the T-series.
+These high-performance workstation models offered more high-end components, such as quad core CPUs and higher-end workstation graphics compared to the T series, and were the most powerful ThinkPad laptops available.
+Until the W540, they retained the ThinkLight, UltraBay, roll cage, and lid latch found on the T series.
 The W540 release marked the end of the lid latch, ThinkLight, and hot-swappable UltraBays found in earlier models.

-The ThinkPad W-series laptops from Lenovo are described by the manufacturer as being "mobile workstations", and suit that description by being physically on the larger side of the laptop spectrum, with screens ranging from 15" to 17" in size.
-Most W-series laptops offer high-end quad-core Intel processors with an integrated GPU as well as an Nvidia Quadro discrete GPU, utilizing Nvidia Optimus to switch between the two GPUs as required.
+The ThinkPad W series laptops from Lenovo are described by the manufacturer as being "mobile workstations", and suit that description by being physically on the larger side of the laptop spectrum, with screens ranging from 15" to 17" in size.
+Most W series laptops offer high-end quad-core Intel processors with an integrated GPU as well as an Nvidia Quadro discrete GPU, utilizing Nvidia Optimus to switch between the two GPUs as required.
 Notable exceptions are the W500, which has ATI FireGL integrated workstation-class graphics, and the W550s, which is an Ultrabook-specification laptop with only a dual-core processor.
-The W-series laptops offer ISV certifications from various vendors such as Adobe Systems and Autodesk for CAD and 3D modeling software.
+The W series laptops offer independent software vendor certifications from various vendors such as Adobe Systems and Autodesk for CAD and 3D modeling software.

 The ThinkPad W series has been discontinued and replaced by the P series mobile workstations.